Probabilistic Kernel Function for Fast Angle Testing: Introduction

 \section{Introduction}

 Vector-based similarity search is a core problem with broad applications in machine learning, data mining, and information retrieval.
-It involves retrieving data points in high-dimensional space that are most similar to a given query vector based on a specific similarity measure.
-This task is central to many downstream applications, including nearest neighbor classification, recommendation systems, clustering, anomaly detection, and large-scale information retrieval.
+It involves retrieving data points in a high-dimensional space that are most similar to a given query vector based on a specific similarity measure.
+This task is central to many downstream applications, including nearest neighbor classification, recommendation systems, clustering, anomaly detection, and retrieval-augmented generation (RAG).
 However, the high dimensionality of modern datasets makes efficient similarity search particularly challenging, highlighting the need for fast and scalable vector computation techniques.